 Note: You could determine whether the files should be deleted permanently, but if you delete the folder C:\Windows.old, which stores the old installation files, you won’t be able to downgrade Windows 10 to its predecessors.

 Some unnecessary software or services will start automatically when you boot the computer.
-This will cause a long boot.
+This will cause a long boot or slow PC on Windows 10.
 Follow the steps below to kill off these startups or services.

 1. Use Windows shortcut keys Ctrl + Shift + Esc to launch Task Manager.

 2. Choose the Startup tab.
 Highlight current startups according to their Startup impact and click the button to Disable them.
 (Note: Don't disable the crucial security programs.)

 3. Choose the Services tab.
 Right click on the service you need to disable and select Stop.
 (Note: You can also click the link Open Services below to check more details.)

 Note: If you ain't sure which startups or services should be disabled, it is recommended to use some third-party system software, like OSToto PC Speeder, to optimize the startups and services.

 Turning on fast startup also helps to release the pain of the Windows 10 Anniversary slow boot.

 1. Right click on the Start menu and select Power Options.

 2. Click Choose what the power buttons do from the left column.